pjfanning/jackson-scala3-reflection-extensions/README.md

 val mapper = mapperBuilder.build() :: ScalaReflectionExtensions

-// this should also work but this Jackson is moving to supporting only creating mapper instances from a builder val mapper2 = new ObjectMapper with ScalaReflectionExtensions mapper2.registerModule(DefaultScalaModule)
+// this should also work but Jackson is moving to supporting only creating mapper instances from a builder val mapper2 = new ObjectMapper with ScalaReflectionExtensions mapper2.registerModule(DefaultScalaModule)